Brian Chesky

 Brian Joseph Chesky (born August 29, 1981) is an American businessman and industrial designer and the co-founder and CEO of Airbnb.
 Chesky is the 290th richest person in the world according to Forbes, with a net worth of $9.2 billion, largely due to his 10 percent ownership stake in Airbnb.

 Early life

-Brian Chesky was born on August 29, 1981, in Niskayuna, New York, the son of Deborah and Robert Chesky; His father is of Polish and his mother of French origin.
+Brian Chesky was born on August 29, 1981, in Niskayuna, New York, the son of Deborah and Robert Chesky.
+His father is of Polish origin, and his mother of Italian origin.
 Chesky's parents were both social workers.
 He has a younger sister, Allison.
 Chesky enjoys sketching and bonsai.
 He later acquired Polish and French citizenship through the naturalization of his parents.

 As a child, Chesky's first hobby was ice hockey.
 He developed an interest in art in his teens and cited Leonardo da Vinci as an early inspiration.
 He drew replicas of paintings and redesigned toys and shoes.
 In an interview with The New York Times, he said he watched friends of his parents redesign their backyard, which led to an interest in landscape architecture and later urban planning.